 0.1P= 0.1✕0.1b2Y+ 0.1g2

-You are right in thinking that in monopoly the curve might also pivot or in imperfect competition price might change with output but overall the s.r.a.s.c is a positively sloped curve which becomes steeper as national output increases because in the short run firms have a specified capacity leading to a s.r.a.s.c. which has a vertical asymptote at a large national output, please see figure 3.
+You are right in thinking that in monopoly the demand curve might also pivot or in monopolistic competition the curve will also shift but overall the s.r.a.s.c is a positively sloped curve which becomes steeper as national output increases because in the short run firms have a specified capacity leading to a s.r.a.s.c. which has a vertical asymptote at a large national output, please see figure 3.

 Below there is an example of a s.r.a.s.c.:

-The above equations are not the real US GDP it is just an example which resembles reality more realistic equations can be obtained from empirical evidence that is at given prices how much the producers are willing to produce as explained before.
+The given equations are not the real US GDP they are just an example which resemble reality more realistic equations can be obtained from empirical evidence that is at given prices how much the producers are willing to produce as explained before.

 Figure 9 At equilibrium the economy is at its natural level of output (potential output) Y and the s.r.a.s.c. meets aggregate demand curve at point A. When buildings, machinery increase the s.r.a.s.c. shifts to the right s.r.a.s.c.2.
 At point B the actual output Y2 exceeds the potential output workers are scarce thus wages rise and s.r.a.s.c. shifts to the left to s.r.a.s.c.1.
 Therefore at point A after the shift we have more factories and machinery and higher wages.
 In reality this is what happens.